Citibank Ultima Credit Card

 Strengths

-Premium travel perks including lounge access, air rebate, and hotel benefits.
+Premium travel perks include 50% air travel rebate and hotel third night free.

 Welcome bonus of AED 1,250 value after AED 25,000 spend in 60 days.